Effective Date: January 1, 2023

 6. Your Choices

-You have a number of choices about how we handle information we collect or receive about you.
+You have a number of choices about how we handle information you provide to us.
 Please note that it may take up to ten business days to process your requests.

-We have adopted physical, technical, and administrative safeguards to help protect against theft, loss, misuse, and unauthorized access to or disclosure of the information we collect and receive.
+We have adopted physical, technical, and administrative safeguards to help protect against loss, misuse, and unauthorized access to or disclosure of the information you provide to us.
 However, please note that no data transmission or storage can be guaranteed to be 100% secure.
 As a result, while we strive to protect your information and privacy, we cannot and do not guarantee or warrant the security of any information you disclose or transmit to our Services and cannot be responsible for the theft, destruction, or inadvertent disclosure of your information, or any other disclosures out of our control.

 Your online access to some of your information may be protected with a password that you select.
 We strongly recommend that you do not disclose your password to anyone.
 We will never ask you for your password in any unsolicited communication (such as letters, phone calls, or email messages).